AnorakX/anorakx.github.io/advantage.md

 ## gems, medals, and crates
 Gems were currency multipliers and medals were leveling multipliers.
 Both could be bought with credits.
 The idea was to incentivize activity during periods when people had multipliers on.
 ## colors

 ## sectors
 Halfway along, I thought of different <i>sectors</i>.
 These were different "locations" that the user could move to by spending a certain amount of credits and `work`, `beg`, and `rob` would have different chances or earnings, but I only ever coded 2 sectors.
+## conclusion
+<u>If I were given the chance to re-do, I would:</u>
+- My biggest do-over would be dynamic cooldowns.
+I used Discord.py's built-in cooldowns, which caused a lot of problems.
+I couldn't reset cooldowns or alter them, which I would've liked, and if someone used a bugged command it was always in a cooldown.
+Whenever I restarted the program, cooldowns also restarted.
+- Fix bugs.
+Advantage was pretty buggy at the beginning, and I wish I'd known better.
+<b>Advantage was a project where I learned to do a lot.
+It was an ambitious project that enhanced my Discord.py and propelled me into really making Discord bots.</b>